Available Positions

 Teaching Statement

-We’re looking for evidence that you’ve thought deeply about teaching and are committed to being a successful teacher and mentor at a four-year college.
+We’re looking for evidence that you’ve thought deeply about teaching and are committed to being a successful teacher and mentor at a four-year college who will create an inclusive classroom and research environment.
 There are many forms that this evidence can take.
 Typically your statement will be 1 – 3 pages.
 Some things that could be included are:

 • Describe any teaching experience you’ve had.
 What did you do that you were proud of?
 What did you learn from the experience, and what would you do differently in the future?
 How would that teaching be similar to or different from your teaching at Colgate?